FbF/Laravel-Agegate/README.md

 ## Usage

-Register and apply the filter, add the following to app/filters.php
+Register the filter by adding the following to app/filters.php

-    Route::filter('agegate', 'LaravelAgegateFilter');
+    Route::filter('agegate', 'Fbf\LaravelAgegate\LaravelAgegateFilter');

-add the following to app/routes.php
+and apply it to the routes you want to protect by adding the following to app/routes.php

     Route::when('my/routes/*', 'agegate');